Top 10 Reasons to be Pro Year Round School

 9) It has the potential to solve overcrowding

 Some schools with year-round schooling utilize something called the “multi-track” system.
 Essentially, the school is divided into four or five different “tracks.”
-Vacations are staggered between the tracks in such as way so that while three out four tracks are currently in school, the other track is on vacation.
+Vacations are staggered between the tracks in such a way so that while three out of four tracks are currently in school, the other track is on vacation.
 When one track returns, another track goes on vacation.
 By staggering vacations, overcrowded schools can alleviate some of the stress of having too many students.
 Overcrowding is especially prevalent during pandemics

 While wealthier parents can afford summer camps and babysitters; many low-income parents have to leave their child home alone unattended while they go to work.
 Year round schooling keeps children in the books and off the streets.